djhmateer/djhmateer.github.io/_posts/2024-06-15-feature phones.md

 - sim card hard to take out (and was not a micro sim so had to use an adapter)
 - hard to take flimsy case off the at the back and felt like it might break

-## TODO

-explore different networks - which is better for my house village

-can I take off icons?

-can I put on snake or free games?